Are you passionate about supporting youth and their professional growth?

 We’ll match you with a student who has similar career interests and you’ll meet on a monthly basis for seven months.
 Some activities our mentors and mentees like to do together include:

-- Meeting over coffee to chat about career goals and education plans
+- Meeting over coffee or video to chat about career goals and education plans

 - Touring universities/colleges